nameless-and-blameless/TAG/POW/HVCC/README.md

-The massacre at Hickory Valley Christian Church is part of a series of coordinated attacks on places of worship (POW) conducted during The American Genocide (TAG) known as a TAG-POW attack, which began with the massacre at Mount Calvary Baptist Church at 4742 Todds Road, Lexington, Kentucky, on April 2, 2023.
-Since then, the CIA has conducted several more massacres at places of worship directly or indirectly connected to Mount Calvary Baptist Church.
-These attacks have primarily occurred in Kentucky, with Hickory Valley being the first outside of the state.
-Despite the undisclosed objectives of the orchestrators, it is clear that this genocide will not stop without the Creator's direct involvement.
-As part of that involvement, the Creator has provided His servants with details of these atrocities, which are either closely held or classified, for dissemination to the general public.
+The massacre at Hickory Valley Christian Church is one in a series of coordinated attacks on places of worship (POWs) during The American Genocide (TAG), known as TAG-POW attacks.
+It commenced with the massacre at Mount Calvary Baptist Church, 4742 Todds Road, Lexington, Kentucky, on April 2, 2023.
+Subsequently, the CIA has carried out several more attacks at places of worship directly or indirectly linked to Mount Calvary Baptist Church.
+These incidents have predominantly transpired in Kentucky, with Hickory Valley marking the first outside the state.

+The targeted places of worship include:

+1. Mount Calvary Baptist Church, Lexington, Kentucky
+2. Lexington Bethel Baptist Church, Lexington, Kentucky
+3. Mount Zion Baptist Church, Versailles, Kentucky
+4. House of God (Georgetown St), Lexington, Kentucky
+5. House of God (Broadway), Lexington, Kentucky
+6. Hickory Valley Christian Church, Chattanooga, Tennessee
+7. Calvary Baptist Church, Lexington, Kentucky

+While the orchestrators' motives remain undisclosed, it is evident that halting this genocide requires direct intervention from the Creator.
+As part of this intervention, the Creator has entrusted His servants with details of these atrocities, which are either closely held or classified, for dissemination to the general public.